alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 # Dynamo Development Starter Kit

-The set up of a project aiming the [Dynamo](http://dynamobim.org/) platform can be hard and frustating if not use to it.
+The set up of a project aiming the [Dynamo](http://dynamobim.org/) platform can be hard and frustating if not used to it.
 This project is a Visual Studio Extension (VSIX) containing templates for the set up of [Dynamo](http://dynamobim.org/) package projects, providing boilerplates so you can just start developing your stuff.

 ## Installation